MUNCH Award recipient 2025: Samia Halaby

-Artistic freedom is under increasing political and social pressure, and within this context, MUNCH has created a new annual award of NOK 300,000 to recognise an artist who has distinguished themselves with courage and integrity throughout their career.
+Artistic freedom is under increasing political and social pressure, and within this context, MUNCH has created an annual award of NOK 300,000 to recognise an artist who has distinguished themselves with courage and integrity throughout their career.

 Edvard Munch (1863–1944) was a champion of artistic freedom, experimentation and individual liberation in his time.
 The museum continues this legacy as a space for artistic expression, generating novel perspectives and fostering dialogue and understanding.